Eastern Front (World War II): Industrial output

 The Soviet victory owed a great deal to the ability of its war industry to outperform the German economy, despite the enormous loss of population and land.
 Stalin's five-year plans of the 1930s had resulted in the industrialisation of the Urals and central Asia.
 In 1941, thousands of trains evacuated critical factories and workers from Belarus and Ukraine to safe areas far from the front lines.
 Once these facilities were reassembled east of the Urals, production could be resumed without fear of German bombing.

-As the Soviet Union's manpower reserves ran low from 1943 onwards, the great Soviet offensives had to depend more on equipment and less on the expenditure of lives.
 The increases in production of materiel were achieved at the expense of civilian living standards – the most thorough application of the principle of total war – and with the help of Lend-Lease supplies from the United Kingdom and the United States.
 The Germans, on the other hand, could rely on a large slave workforce from the conquered countries and Soviet POWs.
 American exports and technical expertise also enabled the Soviets to produce goods that they wouldn't have been able to on their own.
 For example, while the USSR was able to produce fuel of octane numbers from 70 to 74, Soviet industry only met 4% of demand for fuel of octane numbers from 90+; all aircraft produced after 1939 required fuel of the latter category.
 To fulfill demands, the USSR depended on American assistance, both in finished products and TEL.

 Germany had far greater resources than did the USSR, and dwarfed its production in every matrix except for oil, having over five times the USSR's coal production, over three times its iron production, three times its steel production, twice its electricity production, and about 2/3 of its oil production.

 German production of explosives from 1940 to 1944 was 1.595 million tons, along with 829,970 tons of powder.
 Consumption on all fronts during the same period was 1.493 million tons of explosives and 626,887 tons of powder.
 From 1941 to 1945, the USSR produced only 505,000 tons of explosives and received 105,000 tons of Lend-Lease imports.
 Germany outproduced the Soviet Union 3.16 to 1 in explosives tonnage.